 Ultimately, this isn’t just a documentary about resilience; the key arrives from its title, All the Beauty and the Bloodshed.
 It’s a portrait of the importance of having love, acceptance, and respect in one’s life after tragic events stagger your world.
 However, the title’s origin is even more heartbreaking than that.
 It is actually devastating, as one of the best scenes in the documentary reveals the haunting phrase that gave birth to the title of Poitras’ latest work.
 One begins to feel an array of emotions as it reaches its end.
 You feel both saddened and angered, with one hand on your heart because of the agony caused by Nan and the people’s testimonies, and the other with a closed fist due to the harsh reality that some companies are filled with evil in their hearts.
 It’s truly the work of a master at the helm: this is Poitras’ forte – the beguiling aftermath of having finished one of her documentaries.
 Yet, this time around, it’s even more vital than ever before.

 The connection between Nan Goldin and the opioid crisis may be complicated, and there’s a lot to unpack, but Poitras does an extraordinary job of displaying all these intertwining issues.
 What begins as a political documentary ends as a work for Goldin to mend her heart and reflect on the past.
 All the Beauty and the Bloodshed is an extraordinary piece of work by Poitras, who may have made not only her best work to date with the film, but also her most fascinating, emotional, and touching one.

-All the Beauty and the Bloodshed premiered at TIFF on September 12, 2022, and will open in New York on November 23, in LA on December 2 and in additional US markets on December 9.
-In the UK, the film will be in cinemas on January 27, 2023.
+All the Beauty and the Bloodshed premiered at TIFF 2022 and opened in New York on November 23, in LA on December 2 and in additional US markets on December 9.
+In the UK, the film was released in UK cinemas on January 27, 2023.